ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

 - `rollback-status` says the status of the rollback step execution.
 Possible values `[notRun, success, failure]`
 - `rollback-exit-code` is the exit code of the rollback step.
 This is kept empty if rollback wasn't even run.
-- `default-rollback-executed` is executed when the property is set to `true` if the default implementation that prompts user to supply a rollback script.
+- `default-rollback-executed` is run when the property is set to `true` if the default implementation that prompts user to supply a rollback script.
 The value of this property is set to empty by default.
 - `pipeline-execution-status` sets the status of the overall pipeline run.
 Possible values `[successful_deployment, failed_deployment_failed_rollback, failed_deployment_successful_rollback]`